Sleepovers can be scary for both kids and parents the first time. Our guide will help you get through the night

-If you’re not quite sure if your child may be ready for a full-fledged slumber party away from home, try it at your house first.
+If you’re not quite sure your child is ready for a full-fledged slumber party away from home, try it at your house first.
 This way, you can see if the kids tire of one another or begin to fight with one another.
 Also, you can opt to throw a “mock sleepover” with a movie, popcorn, and PJs, but call it quits just before bedtime.
-Then you’ll know you’ve worked your way up to the real deal, but everyone can go home and sleep in their own beds!
+Then you’ll know you’ve worked your way up to the real deal, but everyone can go home and sleep in their beds!

 3. They’re OK without You